 All federal student loans are dischargeable upon a borrower’s death, which is an important benefit of federal student loans.

 This same protection applies to parent PLUS loans, too.
 This student debt is discharged if the parent who owns these loans dies.
 Additionally, parent PLUS loans are also discharged in the case of the death of the student whose education was funded by those loans.

 Private Student Loans

 Private student loans provide far fewer borrower protections.
 This includes protections for borrowers’ student loans after a death, as private lenders have no legal obligation to cancel or discharge student loans if a borrower dies.

 Some private lenders, including Sallie Mae, will discharge or waive the current balance of the student debt after a borrower’s death.
 Review your lending agreement to see if it provides any details about how private student loans are handled in the case of a death.

 If the lender doesn't discharge the loan, the balance won’t go away.
 Instead, debts that are outstanding are passed to the estate, or the collection of assets, liabilities, and debts formerly owned by the deceased.

 The estate is settled through a probate process, which includes a step to pay off and settle outstanding student loans, debt, or liabilities.
 If there’s not enough money in the estate to settle all of the debt, typically the debt remains unpaid.
 But it is not passed on to someone who is not otherwise legally responsible for the debt.

 In some cases, however, a living person might have a legal obligation to repay a student loan.
 This is most common for co-signed private student loans, for which both the primary borrower and the co-signer have a legal responsibility to repay.

 Typically, the primary borrower will be the one repaying a loan—but if they don’t, settling this debt falls to the co-signer.
-This can include when a primary borrower is unable to repay the student loan because they have passed.
+This can include when a primary borrower is unable to repay the student loan because they are deceased.